Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: Simulation Results

 The $ETAK$ value of a NART reflects the ability to balance reporting and exploration tasks, as both contribute to this metric.
 As the individual $EAK$ tends to increase with time, a data exchange at the end of the mission might enable a larger $EAK$ increase than a data exchange in the first steps of the mission, particularly after a long time interval without meetings.
 Nevertheless, sparse reporting may provide a consistent $EAK$ increase and improved global situational awareness during the mission.

-Across different use cases, the UAVs were individually able to achieve up to 19\% of $EAK$.
-These values are obtained, for example, in most baseline tests.
-However, through consistent cooperation, this value was increased to values up to 50\% in the M-EE1 use case, 46\% in the MUG use case and 40\% for the M-EE2 use case (in Env A).
+Across different use cases, the UAVs individually achieved up to 19\% of $EAK$.
+These values are obtained, for example, in most Baseline A tests.
+However, through consistent cooperation, this value increased to 50\% in the M-EE1 use case, 46\% in the MUG use case, 41\% in Baseline C, and 40\% in the M-EE2 use case (in Env A).

 Beyond the frequency and time of reporting, $ETAK$ can also reflect the impact of significant discrepancies in individual agent reports.
 Agents can have a lower $EAK$ value due to restricted motion or inefficient exploration, which in turn reduces the metric results.
 For example, while static EE, under adequate EE positioning, can provide an increased number of overall reports between NART agents.
 It, however, does not ensure that the reports are evenly distributed across the agents, resulting in a low $ETAK$ value.
 On the other hand, although the MUG use case estimates a smaller number of reports, it provides a more even distribution of accumulated knowledge among all agents and achieves top performance in this metric.